Contact your institution's library staff for further information on publishing under the CAUL-negotiated R&P agreements.

 The following instructions for authors have been provided by the publisher.

-Corresponding authors will be able to check their fee-free eligibility and then indicate the Publish and Read route for OA during the submission process.
+Corresponding authors can check their fee-free eligibility and then indicate the Publish and Read route for OA during the submission process.

 Providing correct affiliation information (including an institutional email address) is the responsibility of corresponding authors.